 Let's dig in.

-Even though it takes a complete 180 degree turn from everything else that is out there about bullying "prevention," it is not an accident that my pro-kindness movement has spread.
+Even though it takes a complete 180 degree turn from everything else that's out there about bullying "prevention," it's not an accident that my pro-kindness movement has spread.

 There's a reason for that.